blinktrace · research program

 Landmark-only modeling carries some signal, but currently transfers less reliably than appearance-based detection.

-0.95+ Acc
+0.95+ acc

 Fusion can improve hard decisions